Korean Gender Reader

 Update: with thanks to London Korean Links, this was nice to see the instant after typing that last line:

-No, not really.
-But after eating Special K (스페셜K) for years thinking that it was low-fat, only to just discover that it actually has more fat than regular cornflakes, then it’s high time to call Kellogg’s out on the appalling photoshopping of her that’s been greeting me every morning.
+No, I don’t really.
+But, after eating Special K (스페셜K) for years thinking that it was low-fat, only to just discover that it actually has more fat than regular cornflakes, then it’s high time to call Kellogg’s out on the appalling photoshopping of her that’s been greeting me every morning.

 See how she compares in real life to the Barbie dolls above: